Alluxio/alluxio/docs/en/FAQ.md

 ## Where can I get more help?

-For any questions related installation, contribution and comments please send an email to the [Alluxio User Mailing List](https://groups.google.com/forum/?fromgroups#!forum/alluxio-users).
+For any questions related to installation, contribution or feedback, please send an email to the [Alluxio User Mailing List](https://groups.google.com/forum/?fromgroups#!forum/alluxio-users).
 We look forward to seeing you there.

 ## How can I contribute to Alluxio?

-Thank you for your interest to contribute.
+Thank you for your interest in contributing.
 Please read [our contributor guide]({{ site.baseurl }}{% link en/contributor/Contributor-Getting-Started.md %}).